-Response: As shown on Sheet L1.00, many of the trees proposed for removal are located within the SW Frog Pond Lane right-of-way to be dedicated with the plat.
-The remainder are located along the western property line.
-The construction of SW Frog Pond Lane and associated sidewalks and utilities requires their removal.
+Response: As shown on Sheet L1.00, several of the trees proposed for removal are located within the SW Frog Pond Lane, SW Larkspur Terr., and future Street E rights-of-way to be dedicated with the plat.
+The construction of these streets and associated sidewalks and utilities requires their removal.
 These trees cannot be preserved while providing the street network required by the Frog Pond West Master Plan and established by previous approvals.